 As we hurtle past 1.5°C and towards 2°C of warming, the need for adaptation grows ever more urgent.
 Just as carbon literacy is vital in our efforts to reduce greenhouse gas emissions, adaptation literacy is essential if we are to navigate the escalating impacts of climate change.

 A more detailed treatment of adaptation is provided by our longer Adapting to Climate Change course.
-This course is designed for those who need to integrate adaptation into their professional work
+This course is designed for those who need to integrate adaptation into their professional work and require a deeper understanding of issues such as climate risk assessment, the prioritisation of adaptation actions, and adaptation monitoring, evaluation and learning.

 Our work on adaptation literacy is part of our partnership with Climate Museum UK, with whom we are working to develop ways of strengthening adaptation literacy through trainings, workshops and other outreach activities aimed diverse audiences.